 In the baseline reporting period, the USBE postsecondary transition team analyzed four years of CTE enrollment data from the 2018 school year through the 2021 school year.
 Statistical means were established for CTE pathway completers (3.0 credits completed) and CTE pathway concentrators (1.5 credits completed) for students without disabilities and students with disabilities.
-On average, students with disabilities were less likely to concentrate in a CTE pathway than general education students by 3.26 percentage points and students with disabilities were less likely to complete a CTE pathway than students without disabilities by 3.10 percentage points.
+This analysis was repeated this year for 2018-2023, excluding 2020 due to COVID-related outliers in the data.
+On average, students with disabilities were less likely to concentrate in a CTE pathway than general education students by 7 percentage points and students with disabilities were less likely to complete a CTE pathway than students without disabilities by five percentage points.
 This disparity represents a slight underrepresentation of students with disabilities in CTE pathways in Utah overall.
 The same data was then analyzed by LEA.
 Seven LEAs (5 districts and 2 charter schools) were identified as exemplars for representation of students with disabilities in CTE pathways consistently over the four years examined.
-Twelve LEAs (6 districts and 6 charter schools) were found to show consistent underrepresentation of students with disabilities in CTE pathways over the four years examined.
+Twelve LEAs (six districts and six charter schools) were found to show consistent underrepresentation of students with disabilities in CTE pathways over the four years examined.
 The remaining LEAs showed mixed results resulting in average levels of representation.

-Using the baseline data from the last reporting period, a focus group study was designed this year to explore the practices of both the schools with consistent representation and those with underrepresentation of students with disabilities in

-CTE to identify patterns of practices that may inform TA and PL efforts to improve this outcome.
+Using the data from the last reporting period, a focus group study was designed to explore the practices of both the schools with consistent representation and those with underrepresentation of students with disabilities in CTE to identify patterns of practices that may inform technical assistance and professional learning efforts to improve this outcome.
+Interviews and focus groups are underway and this study will be completed and reported on during the upcoming reporting period.